Why is Canada still deporting Roma people to persecution?

 The family arrived in Canada in 1997, fleeing the war in Yugoslavia.
 From not being provided a translator at her original hearing in 2000 to having her then lawyer fail to submit critical documents, Urbanowicz's original claim was turned down.
 The family have lived without status ever since, establishing themselves in the community as best they can and dreaming of one day becoming citizens.

-Cruel Limbo of Non-Status
+Cruel limbo of non-status

 But living with non-status is stressful and dangerous.
 As the Ontario Council of Agencies Serving Immigrants points out, "Non-status migrants are routinely denied their fundamental rights and discriminated against on the basis of their immigration status.
 Most cannot access healthcare or any of the other basic services provided to other residents.
 They are vulnerable to many forms of abuse because the law often does not protect them, in principle and/or in practice.
 Undocumented families live in a state of constant stress and fear.
 Precarious or non-status workers are routinely taken advantage of and exploited.
 Children are denied education, including Canadian-born children of people without immigration status, or worse, they are reported to the police by school staff."